 "No ma'am.
 I didn't know that."
 The young EMT looked slightly disturbed by the news.
 As if trying to marry the woman with the gun who had taken down the big escaped serial killer to this quiet woman claiming medicine as her life's work.
 "Good night ma'am."

 "Good night."
-Scully echoed.
 She sat in the bathroom for a minute.
 Her mind was whirling, belying the stillness she displayed.
 She kept thinking about those last minutes.
 She kept replaying them.
 Trying to make them over.
-But in each one she could not see Pfaster alive.
+But in each one she couldn't see Pfaster alive.
 It always came down to that last fatal moment.
 The gun came up, she looked into his eyes, aware of Mulder standing just on his other side, and it happened, she emptied the gun into Pfaster.
 She saw it over and over and over.
 She could not bring herself to the final moment without him dying.
-Mentally shaking herself she rose, pulled her pajama top down, reaching for the shawl she had wrapped around herself while she and Mulder had waited for the others to arrive.
+Mentally shaking herself, she rose, pulled her pajama top down, and reached for the shawl she had wrapped around herself while she and Mulder had waited for the others to arrive.
 As the tech finished gathering up his gear, Scully walked out of the bathroom, not sparing a glance toward the living room or the body being removed, closing the bedroom door behind her.

 She walked to the open window, curtains blowing just as in her dream, and closed it.
 Shrugging the shawl off, she heard the door open, then Mulder's voice.
 The voice of normalcy saying "if you want to pack some things we can get out of here."
-He was right, get some things, leave this place.
+He was right—she should get some things and leave this place.
 She opened her drawer to bring out some clothes, her bible was in there.
 Pfaster must have put it there.
-She stopped, stared at it, ran her hands over it.
+She stopped, staring at it as she ran her hands over it.